WICG/aom/reference-delegate-explainer.md

 #### Pros

 * Simpler parsing: no need to parse a comma-separated list of colon-separated map entries.
-* Works with IDs that contain colons and commas.
+* Works with IDs that contain commas.

 #### Cons